-TU has 300,000 members and supporters.
-There are a number different types of membership from a Stream Explorer youth member (\$12/year) to a Life member (\$1,500.)
-All members receive TROUT, TU's award-winning magazine and are placed into a local chapter of their choosing.
+There are many different types of membership from a Stream Explorer youth member (\$12/year) to a Life member (\$1,500.)
+All members receive TROUT, TU's award-winning magazine and are placed into a local chapter based on their ZIP code.